guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 ![Euler angles](./euler-angles.png)

-Assuming a fixed board, the only moment is from the gravity force:
+Assuming a fixed board, where its z axis points verticaly upward, the only moment is from the gravity force:

 ![Moment from gravity force](./equ-gravity.svg)